top of page

 Acerca de

-Had Sophie survived, we knew the long term side effects would have been extensive.
-She had radiotherapy to her entire abdomen, and this did extensive damage to organs which were healthy prior to her treatment.
+Had Sophie survived, we knew the long-term side effects would have been extensive.
+She received radiotherapy across her entire abdomen, which caused serious and irreversible damage to previously healthy organs.

 Watch: